fesanmar/Stilpy/docs/usage.rst

 ...     }
 ... ]

-We can't just order these records according to their time value and their condition of starting or ending point of a interval.
+We cannot order these records based only on their temporary value.
 If we do that, we'll be ignoring that every record belongs to a different person.
-Son we have to use the ``group_by`` parameter by saying wich keys should use **TimeGaps** to order this records.
-Lets see how:
+So we have to use the ``group_by`` parameter by saying which keys should use ``TimeGaps`` to order this records.
+Let's see how:

 For our example we need to group the records by name and surname. ``group_by`` is a keyword argumen and it's expecting a single element or a collection,